Aleph-Alpha/pharia-kernel-sdk-py/docs/source/introduction.md

 Most PoCs that develop AI methodology using a Python framework wrap it in a webserver and containerize it.
 But this means that each piece of AI logic comes with its own set of libraries, dependencies and webserver.
 These dependencies need to be kept up to date.
 Each deployment needs to make decisions on how to do tracing, how to authenticate users and how to solve scaling.
 Maintaining, updating and synchronizing these containers quickly becomes resource intensive.

 This is the problem the Kernel solves.
 The Kernel provides a constrained, but capable interface each Skill can interact with.
-Complexity like authentication, tracing and scaling is abstracted away behind this interfaces.
+Complexity like authentication, tracing and scaling is abstracted away behind this interface.
 The Skill developer can focus on methodology development.

 ## Unique Selling Points